inklabs/kommerce-core/README.md

       ```

 * EntityDTO
-    - Often you want to use your entities as Data Transfer Objects (DTO) in your main application
+    - Often you want to use your entities as Data Transfer Objects (DTO) in your main application.
-      These classes are simple objects containing public class member variables.
-The complete network graph
+      These classes are simple anemic objects containing public class member variables.
+Using the EntityDTOBuilder,
-      relationships are available if you request them using the EntityDTOBuilder (e.g., withAllData()).
+      the complete network graph relationships are available (e.g., withAllData()) prior to calling build();

       ```php
       $product = new Entity\Product;